dyorg/slim-token-authentication/README.md

 ### Error

 By default on ocurred a fail on authentication, is sent a response on json format with a message (`Invalid Token` or `Not found Token`) and with the token (if found), with status `401 Unauthorized`.
-You can custom it by setting a callable function on `error` option.
+You can customize it by setting a callable function on `error` option.

 ```php
 ...